-Literacy is not just about the ability to read and write, however, as the notion encompasses other means of expression - textual, visual, oral, physical - and thus raises the need to consider the best ways to produce, disseminate, and market tribal and indigenous knowledge, especially when local languages and low-level technologies are employed.
+Literacy is not just about the ability to read and write, however, as the notion encompasses other means of expression - textual, visual, oral, physical - and thus raises the need to consider the best ways to produce, disseminate, and eventually market tribal and indigenous knowledge, especially when local languages and low-level technologies are employed.
+It was noted during the IGF session of the BPF that indigenous communities are interested in preserving their cultural heritage but may not necessarily wish to publicize their cultural assets.

 This is not a static situation.
 The challenges of giving expression to the local in a global context lead to ongoing contestations, combining political and cultural concerns.
 Sentiments repeatedly expressed in the responses are that of the danger of loss of communities losing their cultural identities as rooted in linguistic practices, the diminishing use of local language in schools and governance due to growing state centralization and standardization of language that is imposed from above, and insistence on written expression.
-There are no adequate supportive structures for local expression, and local, indigenous, and other marginalized communities face difficulties when it comes to keeping and transmitting cultural archives or records of their heritage and traditions, given that external forces are usually in control of this process: urban elites and educated people, rather than the masses, who may be illiterate, are used to more oral-visual instead of written expression, and frequently use of low-level rudimentary technologies.
+There are no adequate supportive structures for local expression, and local, indigenous, and other marginalized communities face difficulties when it comes to keeping and transmitting cultural archives or records of their heritage and traditions, given that external forces are usually in control of this process.
+These "record keepers" are usually educated and from urban elites as opposed to local people who may be illiterate, and used to oral-visual instead of written expression, and who use rudimentary technologies.

-The key challenge then is to promote inclusive culture and facilitate the ability of marginalized groups (not just in an ethnic or racial sense, but also disabled people, the elderly, the mentally challenged) with limited resources, to produce, retain, and transmit their cultural practices and avoid the need to overcome bureaucratic hurdles in the process.
+The key challenge then is to promote inclusive culture and facilitate the ability of marginalized groups (not just in an ethnic or racial sense, but also disabled people, the elderly, the mentally challenged) with limited resources, to produce, retain, and transmit their cultural practices as they may wish, and avoid the need to overcome bureaucratic hurdles in the process.
 Among other aspects, this refers to language and artefacts, traditional techniques in agriculture, crafts, art, music, dance, and so on.
 With the onslaught of imposed development discourses and practices, with limited ability to shield vulnerable local communities from their impact, we need to devise ways to mitigate and altogether stop the dilution of local specificities in the name of global modernity.

-This is especially the case in countries such as Brazil, where government policies are dismantling the quest for diversity and building online cultural assets: indigenous communities, their land practices, cultures, languages, and unique contributions are disappearing as a result.
-There is a need to retain and build up the repository of indigenous populations and cultures, through networking as a tool to preserve knowledge, enhance cultural assets, and allow local content to be digitalized.
+This is especially the case in countries such as Brazil, where government policies are dismantling the quest for diversity and the building of online cultural assets; indigenous communities, their land practices, cultures, languages, and unique contributions are disappearing as a result.
+There is a need to retain and build up the repository of indigenous populations and cultures, through networking as a tool to preserve knowledge, enhance cultural assets, and allow local content to be digitised.

-In contrast, positive examples that were mentioned were the digitalisation of thousands of palm-leaf manuscripts in Bali, and a Festival of indigenous languages on Internet in Guatemala in late October 2019.
+In contrast, positive examples that were mentioned were the digitisation of thousands of palm-leaf manuscripts in Bali, and a Festival of indigenous languages on Internet in Guatemala in late October 2019.
 This alongside concerns with the threat of extinction to tribal indigenous languages in Nigeria, where no ethnographic work and no preservation online are evident.
 This was related to the need for African content in indigenous languages, not just colonial ones, and need to enhance connectivity in the countryside.